 Outside of these more technical specialties, Marie is passionate about health and fitness.
 Over the years, she has learned a lot about staying motivated, effective workouts and optimal nutrition.

 Her work in cognitive science means she has studied psychology, human behavior, and relationships extensively and can provide valuable and interesting information to your readers.

 Outside of her college studies, Marie is a health nut.
 She loves learning about fitness, diet and nutrition, as well as physical and mental wellness.
+She practices yoga and meditation daily.
 She is constantly reading and keeping up-to-date on the latest findings involving these areas, always making sure to check its validity.

 Marie is currently enrolled in the HCI Masters program at SUNY Oswego.
 She has a strong grasp of user-centered design principles, allowing her to write in a way that shows a true understanding of her audience.